martin-eden/Embedded-me_ProgramMemory/Readme.md

 (2024-12)

-Flash memory reading.
+Program memory reading.
 Arduino library.

 Well, we have `pgmspace.h` but it's messy.